tudat-team/tudat-space/docs/source/_src_about/api.rst

 ========================
-API
+API documentation
 ========================

-The API reference for TudatPy is hosted on a separate website.
+The API documentation for TudatPy is hosted on a separate website.
 You can access it from `here`_.

 .. _here: https://tudatpy.readthedocs.io/en/latest/